TmCsharp/GuessANumber/README.md

 <br />
 <br />

-### · automatically restart the game after it is finished (or ask the player to play again).

 ### · Can add levels so every time when the player guesses the number, the range between the minimum and maximum number gets bigger e. g.
 Level 1 (1 - 100), Level 2 (1-200) etc.

 ### · Can add anything else to code, based on own ideas.